baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_radmc3d.md

 This is a software package for carrying out 3D Monte-Carlo radiative transfer simulations.
 The official webpage is [here](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/index.php).
 The latest version (in 2023 Jun) is 2.0, which can be obtained via [Github](https://github.com/dullemond/radmc3d-2.0/tree/master).
+Note that this code sticks with the cgs units.
 {: .fs-2 }

 An online documentation can be found in [this webpage](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/manual_radmc3d/index.html).